 Do you plan to return to New York anytime in the future?

 I try to return every year to visit friends and family, but it’s just to visit.
 I have no plans to stay there long term.
 Nepal is my home now.
 I go back to South Carolina to spend a few months with my mom and sister each year, and that is something I really look forward to.
 I can’t wait to see them for Christmas and the holidays!

 What’s the best travel tip you always give people?

 Go with the flow!
 On my first trip, I over-planned and when opportunities came up, I wouldn’t be able to say yes because I had already booked something.
 Plan enough to get a rough idea of what you want to do, but leave space to make changes.
 My husband and I always leave a few buffer days because if we fall in love with a place we can stay there longer.
 Likewise, if we don’t like a place, we just move on and go somewhere else.
 In Nepal, so much information is missing online.
 I hope to fill that gap, but there are so many places that are off the radar, so it’s good to listen to locals and have the flexibility to go somewhere you haven’t heard of.

 Do you have a bucket list?
 If so, what is on it?

 Thank you so much Michelle for being the first blogger in this Heaven Himalaya interview series.
 It was such a pleasure to know more about you.
-The differences you made between living in New York and Living in Nepal were all awesome.
+The differences you made between living in New York and living in Nepal were all outstanding.
 We hope you make it to the Great Himalayan Trail soon.